BeyondMicroControl/AsciiCAD/README.md

 ## Intro

-This a browser-based app based on building blocks once raised to the level of Art: ASCII.
-It was designed as a 'digital essay' or testimony on how one can reach high complexity by strategising bare-bone simplicity long before it's very conception.
+This is a browser-based app based on building blocks once raised to the level of art: ASCII.
+It was designed as a "digital essay" or testimony on how one can reach high complexity by strategizing bare-bones simplicity long before its very conception.

-In this project, our 'vehicle' has a real usecase:  **embed digital and electronic schematics directly inside source code**.
-Instead of attaching a cluster of external CAD files to source code, by means of AsciiCAD, schematics become **readable text** that live as close as possible to software, firmware, or documentation it describes.  **Caution**: AsciiCAD does not replace CAD apps for driving an entire PCB design workflow end-to-end;  it is most effective for fast circuit prototyping.
-Adding (e.g. Arduino) sourcecode-embedded schematics indeed makes prototyping circuits and flashing its associated codebase faster as now, it can be all one.
+In this project, our "vehicle" has a real use case: **embedding digital and electronic schematics directly inside source code**.
+Instead of attaching a cluster of external CAD files to source code, by means of AsciiCAD, schematics become **readable text** that live as close as possible to the software, firmware, or documentation they describe. **Caution**: AsciiCAD does not replace CAD apps for driving an entire PCB design workflow end-to-end; it is most effective for fast circuit prototyping.
+Adding (e.g., Arduino) source-code-embedded schematics indeed makes prototyping circuits and flashing their associated codebase faster as, now, it can all be one.

-Moreover, not only does AsciiCAD depict the entire schema visually, its 2D aspect has the potential to holds much of its meta-data / syntactic data of a wiring diagram inside the ASCII composition itself.
-In other words, it may even allow (to be considered) simulate the electrical characteristics and behavior of an electronic circuit like this, literally by pasting 'just text' into the AsciiCAD grid.
+Moreover, not only does AsciiCAD depict the entire schema visually, but its 2D aspect has the potential to hold much of the metadata / syntactic data of a wiring diagram inside the ASCII composition itself.
+In other words, it may even allow for the simulation of the electrical characteristics and behavior of an electronic circuit, literally by pasting "just text" into the AsciiCAD grid.

 Try online: